Are Phuket Beaches the most beautiful in South East Asia?

 Nai Thon Beach

 Travelling south from Nai Yang you travel over the windy mountain road, and you come down into Nai Thon beach, a very quiet beach with the Pullman one of the luxury resorts located right on its northern edge.
-Again, there are many small beach bars and restaurants, and swimming here needs to be taken care of at certain times of the year, because the quite large swell coming in from the southwest.
+Again, there are many small beach bars and restaurants, and swimming here needs to be taken care of at certain times of the year because of the quite large swell coming in from the southwest.
 Do take note of the Lifeguards at these times.

 Nai Yang Beach